apache/cordova-docs/www/docs/en/1.9.0/cordova/file/filesystem/filesystem.md

 ----------

 - __name:__ The name of the file system. _(DOMString)_
-- __root:__ The root directory of the file system. _(<a href="../directoryentry/directoryentry.html">DirectoryEntry</a>)_
+- __root:__ The root directory of the file system. _(DirectoryEntry)_

 Details
 -------

-The `<a href="../fileobj/fileobj.html">File</a>System` object represents information about the file system.
+The `FileSystem` object represents information about the file system.
 The name of the file system will be unique across the list of exposed file systems.
-The root property contains a `<a href="../directoryentry/directoryentry.html">DirectoryEntry</a>` object which represents the root directory of the file system.
+The root property contains a `DirectoryEntry` object which represents the root directory of the file system.

 Supported Platforms
 -------------------